ra0013/Sombra/README.md

 ---

-Sombra works in the shade — the artifacts the OS keeps hidden from the average user.
-Registry persistence keys, BAM/DAM execution timestamps, WMI subscriptions, prefetch evidence, named pipes, USB history.
-The things that are there whether the user knows it or not.
-That's where the analyst works.

----

 ## Overview

 Sombra is a cross-platform incident response triage tool written in Python.
 It collects volatile and semi-volatile forensic artifacts from live Windows and Linux systems, following the trusted toolset methodology: every tool is hashed before execution and re-verified after collection.
 All output is hashed and recorded in a manifest for chain of custody.